Using a Cooking or Meat Thermometer

 Have you ever paid what seemed like a fortune for a beautiful steak and have it come off the grill overcooked and dry?

-Cooking or meat thermometers take the guesswork out of cooking, as they measures the internal temperature of your cooked meat and poultry, or any casseroles, to assure that a safe temperature has been reached, harmful bacteria have been destroyed, and your food is cook perfectly.
+Cooking thermometers and meat thermometers take the guesswork out of cooking, as they measures the internal temperature of your cooked meat and poultry, or any casseroles, to assure that a safe temperature has been reached, harmful bacteria have been destroyed, and your food is cook perfectly.
+A cooking thermometer or meat thermometer should not be a “sometime thing.”
+Use it every time you prepare foods like poultry, roasts, hams, casseroles, meat loaves and egg dishes.

-According to the U.S. Department of Agriculture, temperature is the only way to gauge whether food is sufficiently cooked.
-USDA research reveals that the "color test" can give consumers misleading information about the safety of the foods they are preparing, since cooked color varies considerably.
-For example, freezing and thawing may influence a meat's tendency to brown prematurely.
+According to the U.S. Department of Agriculture, internal temperature is the only way to gauge whether food is sufficiently cooked.
+USDA research reveals that the “color test” can give consumers misleading information about the safety of the foods they are preparing, since cooked color varies considerably.
+For example, freezing and thawing may influence a meat’s tendency to brown prematurely.

 A cooking or meat thermometer can help you:

-• Prevent overcooking
+Prevent overcooking

-• Hold foods at a safe temperature
+Hold foods at a safe temperature

-Using a Cooking or Meat Thermometer
+How To Use a Cooking Thermometer

 Poultry - insert it in the inner thigh area near the breast of the bird, but not touching bone.